Pangleran/owo-automatic-solve-captchas-1/README.md

-Pangleran is here\nthis is my project from owo selfbot (automatic grinding)
+Pangleran is here, this is my project from owo selfbot (automatic grinding)